-Performance apparel takes even more consideration than more traditional garments.
+Performance wear takes even more consideration than more traditional garments.
 With stretch properties, slick finishes, synthetic fibers, and added athletic qualities, this ever-growing market continues to throw curveballs at embroiderers.

 To increase your chances of coming out on top, be extra thoughtful with the following components in a performance job.